Jan-Stepien/flutter-journal/README.md

 It ain't pretty, but not gonna spend more time on it.
 Will ask a friend of mine who is learning UI/UX designing, but will see if he finds some time for me.

 With my mind setup how it will look like, time to code the basic flow.
-Lets jump right into it
+Lets jump right into it!!!